Getting Started¶

 How to integrate sillyORM into your application¶

-First store the environment object somewhere where you can access it from whereever in your application you want to use sillyORM.
+First store the registry object somewhere where you can access it from whereever in your application you want to use sillyORM.

 Now you can create your models and put them somewhere.

-To register them in the environment either call Environment.register_model
+To register them in the registry either call Registry.register_model

 for each model